Arsenal manager Arsene Wenger thought Aaron Ramsey was overly

 Bale, accustomed to wonder strikes, could only offer a paltry header in comparison.

-BBC live text commentary
+The BBC live text commentator

-The BBC live text commentator on the night gasped when Ramsey's shot hit the net and quickly tried to find the words to describe the incredible effort.
+on the night gasped when Ramsey's shot hit the net and quickly tried to

 Former Gunner Paul Merson joined in the praise, telling Sky Sports: "I've never seen anything like it in all my years.
 It was phenomenal", while former Spurs manager David Pleat said on BBC Radio 5 Live: "It was a rocket of a shot and the goalkeeper just puts his hand up there to acknowledge the quality of the shot."